AWS Fargate Pricing Explained

 $0.01005

-Breakdown of AWS Fargate Pricing by Architecture
+Breakdown of Fargate Pricing by Architecture

 In addition, you get 20 GB of ephemeral storage included for all Tasks and Pods.
 You pay $0.000111 per storage GB per hour for additional storage over the 20 GB limit.